FAQ’s

 The ClampStar CSF & CSR-0883 is the correct part number for this application.
 Although CSF & CSR-1108 would also fit the 477 kcmil conductor, there would be no advantage in going to the larger size unless you also have additional applications for larger conductors that exceed the maximum diameter of CSF & CSR-0883.
 In that case, there might be some inventory advantages in using the CSF or CSR-1108 for both.

-All ClampStars are supplied by the factory with pre-installed torque limiting nuts containing a top section that is designed to snap off when the correct torque level is reached - 25 foot-pounds for the smallest ClampStar, CSR-0325 with three-eighths hardware and 40 to 45 foot-pounds for larger ClampStars with half-inch hardware.
-Deep well sockets are required.
-The remaining nut can be removed in the event a need arises to do so.
+All ClampStars are supplied by the factory with pre-installed torque limiting nuts, or set screws depending on part #, containing an outer section that is designed to snap off when the correct torque level is attained.
+The remaining nut or set screw can be removed in the event a need arises to do so.

-When the ClampStar® (CSF) flex units are being installed with hot sticks you need something to grab onto to support the ClampStar flex connector.
+When the ClampStar® (CSF, CRU & CSS) units are being installed with hot sticks you need something to grab onto to support the ClampStar flex connector.
 The Installation Kit contains an eyebolt with a flat washer welded to the eye near the threaded base.
 The threaded bolt part screws into a tapped hole in the body of the ClampStar and provides a secure means to which a clamp stick or “shotgun stick” can be readily attached.
-This is removed after installation to be used for the next CSF unit installation.
-This replaces the welded in-place hot stick loop on the rigid connectors.
+This is removed after installation to be used for the next CSF, CRU or CSS unit installation.
+This replaces the welded in-place hot stick loop on CSR ClampStar units.

 “Inhibitor washout” is generally not washout at all.
 It’s more like “inhibitor runout” and it certainly can be an issue for compression connectors.